TAR-ALEX/clone_ptr_cpp/README.md

 ## Other notes

+operator == is not forwarder, the values of the pointers will be compared instead.

 NONE of these should work with C style arrays, they will work with c++ std::array instead.

 There is a version that contains no macros in the `nomacros` directory.
 To build this version you must have clang-format installed and run on a unix with utilities such as grep. run `make nomacros` to update this library